21st Century Radionics – English

 Chapter 15, REMEDY SIMULATION AND THE RADIONIC MODEL, considers the matter of Radionic synthesis (manufacture) of homoeopathic and other remedies by imprinting the energy pattern into carrier materials such as water.
 Through a study of this problem a further deep insight into the relationship between physical matter, consciousness, and the underlying formative forces is suggested.
 As noted, this generally proposes that the physical Universe at every level, including biological evolution, arises through the dynamic and ongoing interplay of underlying principles; and in addition, that Radionics is a means by which the practitioner can participate, to a certain degree, in this process.

 Chapter 16, RADIONICS IN THE CONTEXT OF THE PRESENT AGE, continues the discussion set out in the preceding Chapter and concludes the book by again considering the implications of the Radionic model for scientific materialism.
 The author’s view is that Radionics is not some form of supernaturalism or magic but is a technique which arises from the very structure of Nature.
 This viewpoint contrasts strongly with scientific materialism and the contradiction between the two is discussed to a certain extent.
 On the one hand Radionics considers the Universe to be an interactive conscious organism, whereas materialistic science presents the Universe as being comprised of dead matter which somehow manages to spontaneously develop into complex forms such as life without any vivifying or organising principle.

-Finishing the book without any didactic conclusion, the author leaves the question in the reader's mind for further consideration.
-21st Century Radionics also contains 35 Figures, 4 Tables, an Introduction, Index, and various colour plates.
+Finishing the book without any didactic conclusion, the author leaves the question in the reader’s mind for further consideration.
+21st Century Radionics also contains 37 Figures, 4 Tables, Introduction, Index, Bibliography, and various colour plates.